 Youth living in Richmond and Vancouver, aged 13- 30, are eligible for our program.
 We also work with families of people who are experiencing psychotic symptoms for the first time.

-VISU provides intensive supervision and services to clients with mental illnesses serving adult sentences in the community.
+VISU provides intensive supervision and services to clients with mental illnesses serving adult provincial sentences in the community.
 Assistance with treatment, housing, living skills, financial management and health care is provided in addition to supervision of court orders.

 Our Assertive Community Treatment (ACT) team provide community treatment and rehabilitation for clients struggling with mental illness who may also have severe substance use addictions.
 Our program provides long-term, 24/7 health care and life skills supports including:

 Assistance with finding independent housing